open-telemetry/opentelemetry-demo/docs/scenarios/recommendation_cache.md

-# Using Metrics and Traces to diagnose a memory leak.
+# Using Metrics and Traces to diagnose a memory leak

 Application telemetry, such as the kind that OpenTelemetry can provide, is very useful for diagnosing issues in a distributed system.
 In this scenario, we will